-- 2. Select D-DNS provider in the drop-down list. - 3.
+- Select D-DNS provider in the drop-down list. - 3.
 Enter the Hostname of the DNS Server, and select the corresponding Interface for the DDNS, you can leave it default. - 4.
 Type the User Name and Password for your DDNS account. - 5.
-Click Save/Apply to save the entry.
+Click Save/Apply to save the entry and then you will see your settings as shown in Figure 4-54.